dnaHunter/dts-api/ReadMe.md

 - Run `npm run migrate` to create the tables in the database.

-- Run `npm run seed` to create mock data in the database;
+- If you want mock data to display run `npm run seed` to create mock data in the database;

 - Finally run `npm start` to start the server.